elisek-bc/Global-Supervariables/readme.md

 ### Timing
 This exercise is a part of a series of PHP exercises.
 I started on this part on 22th of May 2019.

+### Difficulties
+1. I skipped some parts in this exercise because I did not see the use of them.
+2. The hierarchy between documents stays confusing to me.